From Catastrophe To Conservation: Examining The Improvements In Oil Spill Reduction Since The 1970s

 Oil spills in the ocean

 For ocean oil spills, a combination of spill response methods are used depending on the type and location of the spill – containment, skimming, in-situ burning and dispersing.
 Depending on the national policy of the country whose waters the spills is within, oil dispersants are may or may not be used.
 The European Maritime Safety Agency (EMSA) have recently released their latest inventory of national policies regarding the use of oil spill dispersants in the EU Member States 2022.
-The Darcy Group have previously supplied EMSA with equipment and product training for four key locations that they manage in Europe.
+The Darcy Group have previously supplied EMSA with equipment and product training for four key locations that they manage in Europe

 The Darcy Group were proud to have been invited by the Norwegian Coastal Administration to manufacture a bespoke underslung oil dispersant spray system that moved the needle on the existing technology.
 The STRATUS, manufactured by Ayles Fernie (part of the Darcy Group) can be fitted to any ‘helicopter of opportunity’ with a cargo hook.
 It was especially designed for hard to access locations in cold temperatures.
-Read the case study here.
+Read the case study here

 We also supplied a dispersant spray system, and the dispersant itself, to the team involved in removing oil from the FSO Safer in the Yemen.
 The ship has been decaying in the Red Sea for years amid heightening fears that she will explode or break apart, causing an environmental and humanitarian disaster in the region.